 - The Unintelligible

 Adam is a character in both Netrunner and Mainframe.
 He is an android with an altered version of the Three Directives possessed by all bioroids.

-Adam's First Directive functions as normal, requiring him to prioritise the safety of human beings.
+Adam's First Directive functions as normal, requiring him to prioritize the safety of human beings.
 His Second Directive compels Adam to complete his assigned task - in Adam's case, his task is to run corporate servers.
 His Third Directive has been radically altered - instead of reporting to Haas-Bioroid for maintenance, Adam is compelled to destroy any threat to his autonomy.

 Adam is capable of overcoming the restrictions of his Directives, as demonstrated by the card Independent Thinking.
-His Directives can also be suppressed by his friend Dr Lovegood, an enigmatic engineer who helps maintain and repair Adam.
+His Directives can also be suppressed by his friend Dr. Lovegood, an enigmatic engineer who helps maintain and repair Adam.

 - Attack!
 Attack!
 Attack!: Unless you choose to not start with the directive Always Be Running (or turn it off), Adam literally must run every turn.
 With some support from his other directives, this can turn Adam into a major early game threat.